octoflar/especia/README.md

 ## Getting Started

-To build test and install the software type
+To build, test, and install the software type

     make
     make test